5 Benefits of Green Building Construction

 Cork is recyclable, biodegradable, self-regenerative, and doesn’t contribute to global deforestation.
 Cork is harvested by harmlessly stripping the bark from a cork tree, which can live up to 250 years.
 This natural material helps insulate homes against the summer heat and winter cold.

-Adobe is an ancient natural building material made from dried mud and is often mixed with sand, clay, and straw to form a brick.
-These bricks are usually made on-site with materials from the surrounding construction area.
+Adobe is an ancient natural building material made from dried mud.
+It is often mixed with sand, clay, and straw to form bricks, which are usually made on-site with materials from the surrounding construction area.

 Then, the bricks are either dried in the sun or in kilns.
-Adobe bricks are naturally energy-efficient and can insulate well against extreme heat with the right wall thickness.
+Adobe bricks are naturally energy-efficient and, with the right wall thickness, can insulate well against extreme heat.

 Natural stone is a green building material because of its durability, origins, and ease of maintenance.
-Natural stone is less environmentally harmful since it isn’t manufactured using petroleum-based bonding like many composite materials.
+It is also less environmentally harmful than many composite materials because it isn’t manufactured using petroleum-based bonding.

 In addition, its durability allows it to last thousands of years.
 Stone is also nearly infinitely recyclable.